 - Olive oil: I use extra virgin olive oil.
 If you prefer, you may substitute another oil you have on hand.

-- Green bell pepper: These are a must-have in a Cuban sofrito.
+Green bell pepper: These are a must-have in a Cuban sofrito.
 If you must, you may omit the peppers but there will be a significant loss of flavor.
+For a spicier sauce, omit green bell pepper and add diced jalapenos.
+If you are not afraid of the heat, leaving in the seeds and white interior veins of this pepper.
+This is where the majority of the heat comes from.
+For a milder spice, remove the seeds and white veins inside the jalapeno.

-- Red bell pepper: Another part of the trinity.
-Red bell peppers add a sweetness to the sauce.
+Red bell pepper: Another part of the trinity.
+Red bell peppers add sweetness to the sauce.

-- Ground cayenne pepper: Cayenne gives the sauce its spiciness.
+Ground cayenne pepper: Cayenne gives the sauce its spiciness.
 If you prefer spicier empanadas, increase the cayenne.
 A little bit goes a long way.
+For a spicier sauce, increase the cayenne.

 For a spicier filling, increase the amount of cayenne to taste.
 I like the hint of background heat that this dish brings to the party.
 It’s subtle and delicious.